ekuckelman/linked-list/README.md

     * The URL of the bookmark (this should be clickable and link to the URL)
     * A button to “Mark as Read”
     * A button to “Remove” the bookmark

+ As a paired project, we did the entire first part together.
+This helped immensely with the workflow of the rest of the project.
+We knew and understood the naming conventions that were in place in the html and css, which made writing the JS easier due to not needing to search for what a certain element's class was.

 2. Basic Functionality
   * The user should be able to input a title and URL into the appropriate fields
   * When the user clicks on the button for creating the bookmark, it should be added to the bookmarks section